How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 2. Neutral Rugs: A Safe, Timeless Option

 • Solid Neutral Rugs: A solid-colored rug in shades like gray, beige, ivory, or taupe is a fail-safe option when you’re working with patterned curtains.
+Neutral tones are the most popular curtain colors due to their versatility and timeless appeal, making them an excellent choice for both rugs and curtains.
 This choice helps keep the focus on the curtains while adding texture and warmth to the space.

 • Textured Neutral Rugs: If you want a little more interest than a plain rug provides, consider a neutral rug with texture, such as jute, sisal, or wool.
 These rugs can add depth to the room without clashing with the patterns on the curtains.